 - Ethanol inhibits this pathway.

-The summery has been given in the below table
+The summary has been given in the below table

 What is gluconeogenesis, and where does it occur?